T342guy/VAIIYA-terminal/README.md

 1. get Github desktop if you dont have it already :3

 > [!IMPORTANT]
+> Hello again everyone! just a quick edit, this note below is purely incorrect,
+> and i am working on a fix.
+In the meantime i will gather more info and fix this
+> soon.
+Thank you for understanding.
+>
+>
 > *make sure you are using a **global** installation of python 3 for it to recognise the installed modules! if you use the "recommended" python3 installation from VScode, you will get errors of `reportMissingImports`!*
 > get the latest release here: [python downloads](https://www.python.org/downloads/)